matozqui/Berries_Pricing/README.md

 * Series evolution line charts grouped by year to understand trend and seasonality
 * Yearly-wise and weekly-wise boxplots to understand trend and seasonality respectively
 * Autocorrelation function (ACF) to find correlations of present time points with lags
-* Partially autocorrelation function (PACF) to find correlation of the residuals (which remains after removing the effects which are already explained by the earlier lag(s))
+* Partially autocorrelation function (PACF) to find correlation of the residuals

 ### 4_4_Modelling

 Models used in the project are the following:
 * **ARIMA**: autoregression model based on the idea that time points of time series data can impact current and future time points.
 * **SARIMA**: improved ARIMA with a seasonal component that usually fits well on seasonal data.
-* **SARIMAX**: it is a model based on SARIMA and introduces exogenous variables in the model which needs to be fitted in the same training, testing and forecasting date index and shape as the endogenous variables
+* **SARIMAX**: it is a model based on SARIMA and introduces exogenous variables in the model which needs to be fitted in the same training, testing and forecasting date index and shape as the endogenous variables.

 ### 4_5_Visualize